If we compare the Maine Coon vs Normal cat size it is evident that some large normal cats can be just as big as a Maine Coon.

 Are Maine Coon Kittens Bigger?

-As the Maine Coon kitten grows their features become increasingly pronounced, because a Maine Coon kittens paws, ears and tail will continue to grow for far longer than a ‘normal’ cats.
+As the Maine Coon kitten grows its features become increasingly pronounced, because a Maine Coon kitten’s paws, ears, and tail will continue to grow for far longer than a ‘normal’ cat.

 Can You Predict How Big Your Maine Coon Kitten Grows?

 For readers trying to decide between purchasing/adopting a Maine Coon vs normal cat breed, you will likely be interested in learning the tricks to predicting a cat’s future size.

 In fact, owners often ask me if it is possible to predict how large their Maine Coon kitten will grow.
 As much as I would love to tell them that I can, I am not a psychic!

 The Maine Coon cat size will ultimately be affected by a cat’s individual genetic formation, which will vary from cat to cat, the same is true for normal cats.

 There is also the chance that either cat breed may possess a recessive gene in their DNA, resulting in them growing far smaller, or larger than their parents.